Client

 Who is modular LGSF construction for

-If you are a mayor, public procurement designer, general contractor or an investor who is dealing with:
+If you are a municipal mayor, public procurement designer, general contractor or investor dealing with:

 ...then modular LGSF construction is exactly what is worth considering.
-There are over 6,200 municipalities in the Czech Republic — many of them need to quickly and reliably increase childcare capacity.
+The Czech Republic has over 6,200 municipalities — many of which need to quickly and reliably increase childcare capacity.
 Cetkovice is an example of how this can be done.

 Are you planning a similar project for your municipality?